jasp-stats/jasp-desktop/Docs/user-guide/index.md

 ### Linux

-JASP is available for Ubuntu 14.04 and 14.10 .
-It is possible to run JASP on other versions of Linux, but there can be issues, and the JASP team will have difficulty assisting you.
-We would like to support JASP on more Linux distributions, however, this represents a substantial undertaking, and the JASP team currently does not have the resources to support a wide range of distributions.
-In the future, we hope that members of the Linux community will be able to assist us.

-Under Ubuntu, it is necessary to first install *libblas* and *liblapack*.
-These are available in the Ubuntu Software Centre.

-JASP can then be run by unzipping the contents of the JASP zip files, and double-clicking on the resultant JASP executable.
+JASP is available for Ubuntu Vivid (15.04) and Ubuntu Trusty (14.04), from Jonathon's *Personal Package Archive* (PPA).
+Once the PPA is added to your system, you will be able to install JASP.
+Once installed from the PPA, JASP will be automatically kept up-to-date by Ubuntu.

+The PPA and JASP can be installed with the following:

+    sudo add-apt-repository ppa:jonathon-love/jasp
+    sudo apt-get update
+    sudo apt-get install jasp

 Data Sets
 ---------